aim137/ASC_AiiDA_tutorials/1.single_calclation_solid/README.md

 ## Part B - AiiDA

 In this part, follow the same steps as in part 1, but using AiiDA.
 A minimal Aiida script can be found in `1b.aiida_lobster`.
 This will run the first (scf) calculation through AiiDA.
+Run it and inspect the results:
+- use `verdi process list -ap1` to get the `pk` of the calculation
+- open a `verdi shell` and do `my_calc=load_node(<pk>)`
+- explore the object `my_calc` and see how you can get the final energy of the calculation from within its attributes.

-You will have to extend that AiiDA script in order to add the same steps as before, i.e., run a new calculation, compare the energies and print out the result.
+You will have to extend that AiiDA script in order to add the same steps as before, i.e., run a new calculation of type `vc-relax`, compare the energies and print out the result.